-Ahh, the elusive Holy Grail of the perfect vegan burger… I’ve searched for you far and wide by making other people’s recipes and even experimenting myself a few times, but you just seem to laugh in my face and keep fleeing…
+I’ve searched for the vegan burger perfection far and wide by making other people’s burger recipes, but that perfect burger just seems to laugh in my face and keep fleeing…

 Added bonus: since these burgers are baked in the oven as opposed to sautéed in oil on stovetop, they are not going to get drenched in oil during cooking.

-- 1 can of chickpeas, drained and rinsed, or 1 1/2 cups cooked chickpeas (see my guidelines for cooking beans at home)
+- 1 can of chickpeas, drained and rinsed (about 1 1/2 cups cooked)

 - 1 small sweet potato

 - 1/4 cup wheat gluten - optional, see note*